Lane County Court Records

 Searching Probate Records

-Probate case information can be located through the free OJD Online Records Search using the decedent’s or petitioner’s name or the case number.
+Start with the free OJD Online Records Search — you can search by the decedent's or petitioner's name, or by case number.
 OJCIN subscribers can access more detailed docket information through the paid service.
-Public-access terminals at the courthouse lobby display records for cases filed from 2014 forward.
+Public-access terminals at the courthouse lobby display records for cases filed from 2014 forward; older cases require a formal document request.

 Requesting Copies